The Wireless IPv6 Mesh Networking Technology

 The mesh extends the range by allowing devices to help each other by relaying each other's messages.

-The mesh forms automatically
+The network forms automatically

 The wireless mesh is automatically created by the devices themselves.
 This means that most users won't even know it exists: it just works.

-The mesh self-heals
+The network self-heals

 The wireless communication may suddenly break, perhaps because something started interfering with the signals, or because nodes were moved around.
 The mesh identifies such problems and automatically re-routes the network: it is self-healing.